dotnet/docs-maui/docs/android/deployment/index.md

 > When distributing a Blazor Hybrid app, the host platform must have a WebView.
 For more information, see [Keep the Web View current in deployed Blazor Hybrid apps](/aspnet/core/blazor/hybrid/security/security-considerations#keep-the-web-view-current-in-deployed-apps).

 ## See also

-This section links to articles that help in publishing an app to Google Play.

 <!--
 - [Build Process](~/android/deploy-test/building-apps/build-process.md)